Absent-reality/Dimensions-Tag-Utility/README.md

 ﻿#**DimensionsTagUtility:**
 ------------------
-A muilty platform utility for converting LEGO toy tag's hex data.
+A multi-platform utility for converting LEGO toy tag's hex data.

 ## Disclaimer:
 This project was started purely as a "proof of concept", and is in no way endorsed, sponsored or affiliated with the LEGO group.